Places, fees and scholarships

 US citizens/nationals/permanent residents

-From the commencement of 2014, it is possible that students studying the Sydney Medical Program will not be able to access US Federal Financial Aid.
-Unfortunately, we will not be able to confirm whether or not loans will be available until late 2013 or 2014.
-The university is still working on this issue with the US Department.
-Students should be aware that Sydney Medical School’s eligibility to participate in this scheme is subject to change, and that Sydney Medical School does not, and cannot, guarantee that students attending the Sydney Medical Program will remain eligible for US loans for the duration of their studies.
-Please see Education Loans for International Students or contact the Financial Aid Officer: at the International Office for further information.
+It is possible that students studying the Doctor of Medicine will not be able to access US Federal Financial Aid.
+Unfortunately, we will not be able to confirm whether or not loans will be available until a later stage.
+The University is still working on this issue with the US Department.
+Students should be aware that Sydney Medical School’s eligibility to participate in this scheme is subject to change, and that Sydney Medical School does not, and cannot, guarantee that students attending the Doctor of Medicine will remain eligible for US loans for the duration of their studies.
+Please see Education Loans for International Students or contact the Financial Aid Officer: for further information.

 Most Sydney Medical School scholarships for medical students are open to all medical students, including international students.